5 facts to reduce vaccine hesitancy

 The vaccines do not contain live coronavirus, and you cannot and will not get COVID-19 from getting vaccinated.
 After the injections, you might experience a sore arm, a mild fever or body aches, but this doesn’t mean you have COVID-19.
 These symptoms, if they happen at all, are temporary, usually lasting only a day or two.
 They signal a natural response as your body’s immune system learns to recognize and fight the coronavirus.

 It is important to recognise that trypanophobia poses a significant barrier for some to step forward for each dose of the vaccine.
 Here at oVRcome we are continuing to develop our programme which utilises exposure therapy using virtual reality technology and cognitive behavioural therapy to support individuals with phobias.
-We offer a Fear of Needles test which generates a customised report with some actionable tips for an individual's severity level.
-It is available here and completely free.
+We offer a free Fear of Needles test which generates a customised report with some actionable tips for an individual's severity level.

 The vaccine offers even more protection